What is a pediatric occupational therapist?

 Occupational therapy can really benefit children.
 It gives them an opportunity to interact with the world around them more independently, which in turn improves their self-confidence.
 More confidence can lead to a better overall learning experience for children in the classroom.

 Self-regulation is a big goal for children.
 They’re experiencing a lot of the world for the first time, and that can be overwhelming.
-Pediatric occupational therapists can give children exercises to help them feel more in control, regulate how they react to new things, and problem-solve with creativity.
+Pediatric occupational therapists teach children the skills to help them feel more in control, regulate how they react to new things, and problem-solve with creativity.

 What is a pediatric occupational therapist? | myKelly